hx2A/py5website/reference/py5font.rst

 Description
 ===========

-Py5Font is the font class for Processing.
-To create a font to use with Processing, select "Create Font..." from the Tools menu.
-This will create a font in the format Processing requires and also adds it to the current sketch's data directory.
-Processing displays fonts using the .vlw font format, which uses images for each letter, rather than defining them through vector data.
+Py5Font is the font class for py5.
+To create a font to use with py5, use :doc:`create_font_file`.
+This will create a font in the format py5 requires.
+Py5 displays fonts using the .vlw font format, which uses images for each letter, rather than defining them through vector data.
 The ``load_font()`` function constructs a new font and ``text_font()`` makes a font active.
-The ``list()`` method creates a list of the fonts installed on the computer, which is useful information to use with the ``create_font()`` function for dynamically converting fonts into a format to use with Processing.
+The ``list()`` method creates a list of the fonts installed on the computer, which is useful information to use with the ``create_font()`` function for dynamically converting fonts into a format to use with py5.

 To create a new font dynamically, use the ``create_font()`` function.
 Do not use the syntax ``Py5Font()``.